eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 standard, see [Section 4.4.2](#442-proximity-presentation-flows).
 The same interface can also be used by another Wallet Unit to request User attributes, see [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
-- The **Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
-This interface is specifically designed for managing critical assets and executing cryptographic functions.
-To be able to support different types of WSCA/WSCD, Wallet Instances may need to be able to handle multiple flavours of this interface.
+- The **Secure Cryptographic Interface (SCI)** enables the Wallet Unit to communicate with the Wallet Secure Cryptographic Application (WSCA).
+This interface is specifically designed for managing cryptographic assets and executing cryptographic functions.
+In case the WSCA is delivered by the Wallet Provider, the Wallet Provider is responsible for both sides of this interface, and hence standardisation is not needed within the scope of the EUDI Wallet ecosystem.
+In case the WSCA is delivered by the provider of the WSCD, this interface will comply what an existing specification that is not specifically designed for the EUDI Wallet ecosystem.
+Rather, each type of WSCA/WSCD will expose a provider-defined interface to the Wallet Units.
+For example, in case the WSCD is a secure element, [CIR 2024/2979] requires support for the [GP OMAPI] interface specification (or an equivalent one).
+To be able to support different types of WSCA/WSCD, Wallet Units may therefore need to be able to handle multiple flavours of this interface.
+- The **WSCA - WSCD Interface (WWI)** enables the WSCA to communicate with the WSCD.
+This interface is not specifically designed for the EUDI Wallet ecosystem.
+Rather, each type of WSCD will expose a manufacturer-defined interface to the WSCA making use of it, for example syscalls of the operating system.
+In case the WSCA is delivered by the Wallet Provider, the Wallet Provider is responsible for correctly implementing this interface.
 - The **PID Issuance Interface (PII)** complies with the [OpenID4VCI] standard and is used when the Wallet Unit communicates with a PID Provider to request and receive PIDs to be stored within the Wallet Unit.